Jump-Start Reinforcement Learning: Preliminaries

 We define a Markov decision process $\mathcal{M} = (\mathcal{S}, \mathcal{A}, P, R, p_0, \gamma, H)$, where $\mathcal{S}$ and $\mathcal{A}$ are state and action spaces, $P: \mathcal{S} \times \mathcal{A} \times \mathcal{S} \rightarrow \mathbb{R}_{+}$ is a state-transition probability function, $R: \mathcal{S} \times \mathcal{A} \rightarrow \mathbb{R}$ is a reward function, $p_0: \mathcal{S} \rightarrow \mathbb{R}_{+}$ is an initial state distribution, $\gamma$ is a discount factor, and $H$ is the task horizon.
 Our goal is to effectively utilize a prior policy of any form in value-based reinforcement learning (RL).
 The goal of RL is to find a policy $\pi(a | s)$ that maximizes the expected discounted reward over trajectories, $\tau$, induced by the policy: $\mathbb{E}_{\pi}[R(\tau)]$ where $ s_0\sim p_0, s_{t+1}\sim P(\cdot | s_t, a_t)$ and $a_t\sim \pi(\cdot | s_t)$.
 To solve this maximization problem, value-based RL methods take advantage of state or state-action value functions (Q-function) $Q^\pi(s, a)$, which can be learned using approximate dynamic programming approaches.
 The Q-function, $Q^\pi(s, a)$, represents the discounted returns when starting from state $s$ and action $a$, followed by the actions produced by the policy $\pi$.

 In order to leverage prior data in value-based RL and continue fine-tuning, researchers commonly use various offline RL methods~\citep{kostrikov2021offline, cql2020, awac, AWOpt} that often rely on pre-trained, regularized Q-functions that can be further improved using online data.
 In the case where a pre-trained Q-function is not available and we only have access to a prior policy, value-based RL methods struggle to effectively incorporate that information as depicted in Fig.~\ref{fig:naive_bootstrapping_1}.
-In this experiment, we train an actor-critic method up to step 0, at which point we start from a fresh Q-function and continue with the pre-trained actor simulating the case where we only have access to a prior policy.
-This is the setting that we are concerned with in this work, and we propose an effective solution to this problem in Sec.~\ref{sec:method}.
+In this experiment, we train an actor-critic method up to step 0, then we start from a fresh Q-function and continue with the pre-trained actor, simulating the case where we only have access to a prior policy.
+This is the setting that we are concerned with in this work.